Image: Ewa Studio/Shutterstock.com

-Cherry tomatoes, also smooth and round, range in size from one or two inches in diameter.
+Cherry tomatoes, also smooth and round, range in size from one to two inches in diameter.
 Beefsteak tomatoes are large, wide, and somewhat flat-looking.
-Plum or Roma, as well as pear and grape varieties have smooth skin and are shaped as their names imply.
+Plum or Roma, as well as pear and grape varieties, have smooth skin and are shaped as their names imply.
 Tomatoes as categorized by the USDA are greenhouse, fresh, cherry, or on-the-vine.

 The ideal soil type for growing tomatoes is slightly acidic, well-drained, and loamy.
 Tomatoes should not be planted on land where peppers, eggplant, or potatoes have been grown in the last three years to avoid nematode infestations or residual herbicides.

 Depending on the area, fumigation may be necessary to control pests, weeds, and some diseases.
-Proper staking/caging and irrigation is important for good yields.
+Proper staking/caging and irrigation are important for good yields.

 Pests & Diseases

 Aphids feed on leaves making them curl and become distorted.
 Loopers also feed on foliage, creating ragged holes.
 White flies feed on the underside of leaves turning them black.
 Tomato russet mites, which cause bronzing and defoliation, are very di?cult to detect.